 After an extended illness, Chief Kahquados passed away on Thanksgiving Day in 1930 at the home of William Towa, near Wabeno, Wisconsin.
 Sadly, while he counted many influential people among his friends and acquaintances, in his last days Chief Kahquados lived in poverty, subsisting on a mere $10 per month government allowance.

-Prior to his death, Kahquados had requested to be buried near his ancestors in Door County.
+Prior to his death, Kahquados requested to be buried near his ancestors in Door County.
 The Wisconsin Conservation Commission granted special permission for his request and, through coordination with the Door County Historical Society, Kahquados was interred near the totem pole in Peninsula State Park that he had helped erect a few years earlier.

 This story was edited and adapted from Diana Zlatanovski’s original Curators’ Favorites article.